-Copyright © 2015 by University of Vermont Extension.
+Copyright © 2018 by University of Vermont Extension.
 All rights reserved.
 No part of this work may be reproduced without prior permission from the lead author.

-University of Vermont Extension helps individuals and communities put research-based knowledge to work.
-Published February 2015 by the University of Vermont Extension Northwest Crops and Soils Program.
+University of Vermont Extension helps individuals and communities put research-based knowledge to work

+Updated April 2018.
+Originally published February 2015 by the University of Vermont Extension Northwest Crops and Soils Program.